Homepage > Journal > How to prepare a research report?

 Regardless of the type of audience receiving a UX research report, its most important function is to provide knowledge and arguments that will be useful in the decision-making process.

-A research report should also be useful in the short and long term.
+A research report should also be helpful in the short and long term.

-Research – including UX research – has a cumulative nature, and historical research reports are a valuable source of knowledge and inspiration.
+Research—including UX research—is cumulative, and historical research reports are a valuable source of knowledge and inspiration.

 They also provide guidance (not always explicitly) on organizational issues related to the specifics of respondents and challenges that research imposes on UX researchers.

 In addition, the research report should help empathize with and understand users.
-It should provide insight into the needs and motivations of diverse teams, not just the project team (UI/UX Design ).
+It should provide key insights into the needs and motivations of diverse teams, not just the design team (UI/UX design).

 UX research reports help researchers:

-• communicate results, conclusions in a way and form that is easy to understand by people with little or no research competencies
+• Communicate UX research findings and conclusions in a way and form that is easy to understand by people with little or no research competencies

-• accumulate useful knowledge that can be used in the future
+• Accumulate helpful knowledge that can be used in the future

-Research reports for UX/UI designers, business owners, and employees of the various departments should be, above all, useful.
+Research reports for UX/UI designers, business owners, and department employees should be helpful.

-They should bring value to their work and make it simpler – to a greater or lesser extent.
+They should bring value to their work and simplify it — to a greater or lesser extent.

-However, it is worth remembering that we should not reduce UX research reports to conclusions alone.
+However, we must remember that we shouldn't reduce UX research reports to conclusions alone.

-In the article "Quality reporting is the key to realizing the full ROI of actionable UX research."
-Autumn Gilbert reminds us of the broader context of report functions.
+Autumn Gilbert's article "Quality reporting is the key to realizing the full ROI of actionable UX research" reminds us of the broader context of report functions.

 Gilbert straightforwardly writes that reporting is more than just a summary of results.